skjerns/AutoSleepScorer/README.md

 Open a command line and install tensorflow via `pip install tensorflow`

 If you wish to have GPU support with a GeForce graphics card and have installed CUDA you can use `pip install tensorflow-gpu`.
 Running calculations on the GPU accelerates them significantly.
-Installation of CUDA can be a bit tricky and described here: https://www.tensorflow.org/install/
+Installation of CUDA can be a bit tricky and is described here: https://www.tensorflow.org/install/

 ### 3. Install AutoSleepScorer
 Clone and install this repository via pip:
 `pip install git+https://github.com/skjerns/AutoSleepScorer`

+If you get an error that`git` is not installed, you can install it using the command line `conda install git`

 ## Quickstart